 -

 Private companies offer star-naming services as a gift option, providing personalized star names and commemorative certificates.
-While these names are not officially recognized by the IAU, they are based on real star coordinates from the same astronomical catalogs used by professionals.
+While these names are not officially recognized by the IAU, they are based on real star coordinates from reputable star databases.

 -